Skip to content ↓

 Ben graduated with a BA Hons (QTS) in Physical Education and English from The University of Warwick.

 After a short career as a Warfare Officer in HM Royal Navy, he started his teaching career at Northolt High School where he taught English, Physical Education and was an Assistant Head of Year.
-Following this Ben has fulfilled a number of pastoral and curriculum roles including Head of Year, Head of PE and Head of English mainly in Hillingdon Borough.
+Following this, Ben has fulfilled a number of pastoral and curriculum roles, including Head of Year, Head of PE and Head of English, mainly in Hillingdon Borough.
 Ben joined Pinner High School in September 2019 as Key Stage 4 Coordinator for English, was promoted to Head of English and then Assistant Headteacher with responsibility for Inclusion.

 Ben lives locally with his wife and two boys.
 He is a member of Ruislip Rugby Club and Ickenham Cricket Club and is actively involved in coaching at a variety of levels and still even plays very occasionally!
-Ben is a strong advocate of Literacy and Sport in young people and has been involved in a number initiatives aimed at getting local children reading and active.
+Ben is a strong advocate of Literacy and Sport in young people and has been involved in a number of initiatives aimed at getting local children reading and active.

 Head of Operations: Hilary Ford